zhenqincn/FedAPEN/README.md

 + `Individual`: `python main.py --algorithm "individual" ...`, where the records of accuracy can be revealed by `tools/plot_utils.py` with the name of `individual`.

 `FedRep`, `FedAMP` and `FedProx` are implemented with an open source project (Temporarily hidden for review) provided in `PFL-Non-IID`.
-They can be conducted by running `PFL-Non-IID/main.py` with different value of `algorithm` argument.
+They can be conducted by running `PFL-Non-IID/main.py` with different values of the `algorithm` argument.
-To run `PFL-Non-IID/main.py`, you should first change directory from `root of this repository` to `PFL-Non-IID`.
+To run `PFL-Non-IID/main.py`, you should first change the directory from `root of this repository` to `PFL-Non-IID`.
 Then, execute the commands listed below on your demand.
 + `FedRep`: `python main.py --algorithm "FedRep" ...`, where the records of accuracy can be revealed by `tools/plot_utils.py`.
 + `FedAMP`: `python main.py --algorithm "FedAMP" ...`, where the records of accuracy can be revealed by `tools/plot_utils.py`.
 + `FedProx`: `python main.py --algorithm "FedProx" ...`, where the records of accuracy can be revealed by `tools/plot_utils.py`.

-The functionalities of directories and files contained in this repository are listed as below:
+The functionalities of directories and files contained in this repository are listed below:
 + `models`: Defining the architectures of models.
 + `tools`: Containing some tools helping with this repository.
   + `nn_utils.py`: utilities for neural networks.
-  + `plot_utils.py`: tools to calculate BMTA and plot the trend of mean accuracy .
+  + `plot_utils.py`: tools to calculate BMTA and plot the trend of mean accuracy.
   + `utils.py`: tools to decay learning rate.
-+ `PFL-Non-IID`: This directory contains an open source repository for some personalized federated learning approaches.
++ `PFL-Non-IID`: This directory contains an open-source repository for some personalized federated learning approaches.
 Note that `FedRep`, `FedAMP` and `FedProx` are implemented in this repository.
-+ `data_loader.py`: loading dataset and partitioning them to these clients.
++ `data_loader.py`: loading datasets and partitioning them to these clients.
 + `main.py`: the entrance of this project.
 + `node.py`: implementation of functionalities for a node of FL, including the server node and client node.
 + `recorder.py`: recording the test accuracy of each client during training.